shashjar/monkey-lang/README.md

 ## Binary

 You can generate and interact with the Monkey binary on the REPL via `go build -o monkey && ./monkey`.

+## Benchmarking

+The `benchmark/` directory implements a Fibonacci benchmark of the interpreter & compiler/VM engines.
+To generate the benchmarking binary:

+`go build -o fibonacci-benchmark ./benchmark`

+To run the benchmark binary on each engine:

+`./fibonacci-benchmark -engine=eval`

+`./fibonacci-benchmark -engine=vm`